-Peter’s Field, located between 20th and 21st streets and First and Second Avenues, is named for two of the city’s most prominent historical figures—Peter Stuyvesant (1610-1672) and Peter Cooper (1791-1905).
-Nearby Stuyvesant Town, located between Avenue C and First Avenue from 14th to 20th Street, and Peter Cooper Village, located between Avenue C and First Avenue from 20th Street to 23rd Street, also bear their names.
+Peter’s Field, located between 20th and 21st Streets and First and Second Avenues, is named for two of the city’s most prominent historical figures—Peter Stuyvesant (1610-1672) and Peter Cooper (1791-1905).
+Nearby Stuyvesant Town, located between Avenue C and First Avenues from 14th to 20th Streets, and Peter Cooper Village, located between Avenue C and First Avenues from 20th Street to 23rd Streets, also bear their names.

 New York City native Peter Cooper, an inventor with little formal education, began his career as a cloth cutter during the War of 1812.
 After becoming a prosperous glue manufacturer, Cooper built the country’s first steam engine, the Tom Thumb, at his Canton Iron Works factory in Baltimore.
 Deeply involved in New York City politics, he worked to disentangle the fire and police departments from their political connections, to supply better water and sanitation, to improve prison conditions and to provide the poor with public education.
 The namesake of the Cooper Union for the Advancement of Science and Art (formed between 1857 and 1859), Cooper was an unsuccessful presidential candidate in 1876, when he ran on the Greenback ticket.

-Peter’s Field serves the children of J.H.S.
+Peter’s Field serves the children of M.S.
 104, which replaced P.S.
 50 in 1956 as part of a comprehensive plan to provide better school facilities for Manhattan’s East Side between Houston and 34th Streets.
-After Bellevue Medical Center on First Avenue was completed, the post-graduate hospital then on this site was obsolete.
+The post-graduate hospital originally on this site was obsolete after Bellevue Medical Center on First Avenue was completed.
 The hospital’s demolition in 1963 allowed room for the expansion of Peter’s Field.
-The park officially opened in 1965, and is jointly operated by Parks and the Board of Education.
+The park officially opened in 1965, and is jointly operated by NYC Parks and the Department of Education.

-In 1997, Councilman Antonio Pagan funded a $517,000 renovation to the playground.
-The improvements, completed in October 1998, included the addition of tennis courts on the side bordering the school and replacement of basketball courts with more hoops bordering Second Avenue, as well the planting of several London planetrees.
-A variety of plants decorate the park today including meidland roses, oakleaf hydrangeas, japanese barberries, landy's mantle and a host of tulips.
+In 1998, a renovation of this playground included the addition of tennis courts on the side bordering the school and replacement of basketball courts with more hoops bordering Second Avenue, as well the planting of several London plane trees.
+A variety of plants decorate the park today including meidiland roses, oakleaf hydrangeas, Japanese barberries, lady's mantle and a host of tulips.

-A series of new cast concrete plaques, placed in pairs off Second Avenue, depicts other famous Peters: Peter Pan; Peter Parker, Spider Man’s alter ego, shown as half man, half spider; Peter Piper, picking pickled peppers; Peter Pumpkin Eater; Peter Rabbit; and Peter of Peter and the Wolf.
+A series of cast concrete plaques, placed in pairs along Second Avenue, depicts other famous Peters: Peter Pan; Peter Parker, Spider Man’s alter ego, shown as half-man, half-spider; Peter Piper, picking pickled peppers; Peter Pumpkin Eater; Peter Rabbit; and Peter of Peter and the Wolf.